 Click on Sound in the System section of the Settings app

 Next, scroll down to Input.
 There, you should have the list of available microphones.
-Set the one you want as the default recording device by clicking or tapping on the round checkbox before the name.
+Set the one you want as the default recording device by clicking or tapping the round checkbox next to its name.

-Scroll down to Input and click the checkmark next to the microphone name to set it as default
+Click the box next to the microphone name to set it as default

 The menu allows you to set defaults for audio and communications